MarcnKov/A-star-in-Cpp/README.md

 ## Credits

-This algorithm was implemented following Patrick's Lesters article ("A* Pathfinding for Beginners")[https://github.com/averagemarcin/A-star-in-Cpp/blob/master/Astar.pdf].
+This algorithm was implemented following Patrick's Lesters article ["A* Pathfinding for Beginners"](https://github.com/averagemarcin/A-star-in-Cpp/blob/master/Astar.pdf).
 Patrick provides a clear explanation on the workings of the algorithm.
 I highly recommend that you start by reading his article if you want to understand and implement A*.